Let's Go to Prison

-Let's Go to Prison is a 2006 American comedy film directed by Bob Odenkirk and starring Dax Shepard, Will Arnett, and Chi McBride.
-The film was loosely based on the non-fiction book, You Are Going to Prison by Jim Hogshire.
+Let's Go to Prison is a 2006 American comedy film, written by Reno 911 and The State producers, Thomas Lennon and Robert Ben Garant, and Michael Patrick Jann.
+The film was directed by Bob Odenkirk and starring Dax Shepard, Will Arnett, and Chi McBride.
+A serial violent criminal (Shepard), is given a life sentence in prison.
+As an act of revenge, he unfairly plots and scapegoats the judge who sent him there (Arnett), to join him behind bars in the same facility.
+Although events and circumstances do not happen as either one suspected or assumed.
+The film was very loosely based on the book, You Are Going to Prison by Jim Hogshire.
 The film was the product of creative interference on the part of the studio, according to Odenkirk.

 It was released in theaters on November 17, 2006 by Universal Pictures, and mainly received negative reviews from critics.